stanford-crfm/helm/docs/custom_models.md

 # Custom Models

 HELM comes with more than a hundred built-in models.
 If you want to run a HELM evaluation on a model that is not built-in, you can configure HELM to add your own model.
-This also allows you to evaluate private models that not publicly accessible, such as a model checkpoint on local disk, or a model server on a private network
+This also allows you to evaluate private models that are not publicly accessible, such as a model checkpoint on local disk, or a model server on a private network

 HELM comes with many built-in `Client` classes (i.e. model API clients) and `Tokenizer` clients.
 If there is already an existing `Client` and `Tokenizer` class for your use case, you can simply add it to your local configuration.
+You would only need to implement a new class if you are adding a model with a API format or inference platform that is currently not supported by HELM.

 If you wish to evaluate a model not covered by an existing `Client` and `Tokenizer`, you can implement your own `Client` and `Tokenizer` subclasses.
 Instructions for adding custom `Client` and `Tokenizer` subclasses will be added to the documentation in the future.

-## Creating a model deployments configuration
+## Add a Model Deployment

 To create a local model deployments configuration file, determine the location of your local configuration folder.
 If you are using the `--local-path` flag with `helm-run`, the specified folder of the flag is the local configuration folder.
 Otherwise, the local configuration folder is `./prod_env/` under your current working directory by default.